-People who take extraordinary steps to try to hide their financials assets through trusts, corporations, offshore entities, or supposedly anonymous “numbered accounts” risk causing themselves even more trouble by running afoul of laws.
+People who take extraordinary steps to try to hide their financial assets through trusts, corporations, offshore entities, or supposedly anonymous “numbered accounts” risk causing themselves even more trouble by running afoul of laws.

-In recent years, most all loopholes for attaining financial privacy legally have been closed.
+In recent years, almost all loopholes for attaining financial privacy legally have been closed.

 However, it is still legal to hold high-value tangible assets including memorabilia, diamonds, and gold and silver coins, bars, and rounds without having to set up an account for them, register them with the government, or pay any federal taxes on them unless and until you decide to sell and have capital gains to report.

 To keep your tangible wealth private, you’ll need to keep quiet about it.
 Tempting though it may be to show off your latest bullion purchase on Instagram or Twitter, some things are best kept out of the digital public square.